ossd-s23/project-evaluation/Sklearn_evluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Sklearn has a very welcoming and supportive community, and offers many resources for beginners to get started with contributing.
+It provides detailed documentation on how to contribute, and has a dedicated forum for newcomers to ask questions and seek guidance from more experienced developers.
+The project also has a well-defined roadmap that outlines areas where contributions are needed and prioritized, making it easy for new contributors to find areas where they can contribute.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes, the maintainers of Sklearn are very responsive to questions and issues raised by contributors.
+They are known to be friendly and helpful, and often go out of their way to assist contributors in resolving issues and improving the quality of the project.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+The community of Sklearn is generally very friendly and supportive, and welcomes newcomers and experienced developers alike.
+The discussion forums and chat channels are active and lively, with members providing helpful insights, suggestions, and feedback on a range of topics related to machine learning and Sklearn.

 __Do pull requests get reviewed?__

+Yes, pull requests are reviewed promptly and thoroughly by the maintainers and other members of the community.
+They provide constructive feedback and suggestions for improvement, and work closely with contributors to ensure that their contributions are integrated successfully into the project.

 __Do maintainers thank people for their contributions?__
+Yes, the maintainers of Sklearn are very appreciative of contributions from members of the community, and frequently thank contributors for their efforts.
+They recognize the importance of community contributions in maintaining the quality and relevance of the project, and are known to be very supportive of developers who are actively contributing to the project.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+While a basic understanding of machine learning and Python programming is helpful, Sklearn is designed to be accessible to developers with a wide range of backgrounds and skill levels.
+The project has a number of areas where contributions are needed, including bug fixing, documentation, and testing, which do not require advanced knowledge of machine learning algorithms.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+To contribute to Sklearn, developers need to have a computer with a recent version of Python installed, along with the necessary libraries and dependencies.
+They also need to have access to a development environment, such as Jupyter Notebook or PyCharm, to test and debug their code.
+Additionally, contributors should have a good understanding of version control systems, such as Git, to manage their code changes and collaborate with other contributors.